Toggle: English / Spanish

 It may occur with:

-It may also occur after immunization with the rubella vaccine.
-This is a common form of childhood joint discomfort.
+It may also occur after immunization with the rubella vaccine, which is typically given to children.

 While many people are infected with these viruses or receive the rubella vaccine, only a few people develop arthritis.
-No risk factors have been established.
+No risk factors are known.

 The main symptoms are

 Exams and Tests

 shows .
 A blood test for viruses may be performed.
 In some cases, a small amount of fluid may be removed from the affected joint to determine the cause of the inflammation.

 Your health care provider may prescribe pain medicines to relieve discomfort.
 You may also be prescribed anti-inflammatory medicines.

 If joint inflammation is severe, aspiration of fluid from the affected joint may relieve pain.

 The outcome is usually good.
 Most viral arthritis disappears within several days or weeks when the virus-related disease goes away.